 Thursday, March 10, 2011

-How does a doughnut cost $90.00?
+How does a donut cost $90.00?
 Well... it doesn't.
-However, the events that led up to the FREE doughnut were very costly indeed.
+However, the events that led up to the FREE donut were very costly indeed.

 It began like any other day.
 There was the typical struggle to get the boys out of bed... teeth brushed... breakfast eaten... dressed and ready.... yadda, yadda, yadda... mad dash for the minivan.
-I always cross my fingers and hope to get Daniel to preschool on time.
+I always cross my fingers and hope to get Dewey to preschool on time.
 Yesterday was no different.
-Except this time Andrew and I never really did get dressed.
-We were running late and I just thought "I could totally get away with wearing my jammies to drop Daniel at preschool.
+Except this time Louie and I never really did get dressed.
+We were running late and I just thought "I could totally get away with wearing my jammies to drop Dewey at preschool.
 I mean... it's a drive-up and drop-off... what could possibly go wrong?"
-In fact, I was so sure the drop-off would be quick, I even let Andrew get into the car with no shoes.
-By the way, Andrew's jammies were shorts and it was a sunny, 35 degree morning.
+In fact, I was so sure the drop-off would be quick, I even let Louie get into the car with no shoes.
+By the way, Louie's jammies were shorts and it was a sunny, 35 degree morning.

 Let me just pause for a second to allow for the gigantic cyber-sigh happening about now.